How I Manage My WordPress Website with AI (Without Replacing It)

 Connect Claude Directly to WordPress via MCP

-This is the highest-leverage setup on this list.
+This is the highest-impact setup on this list.
 MCP (Model Context Protocol) is Anthropic’s native tool-integration standard.
-A WordPress MCP server plugin creates a secure, structured connection between Claude and your site — read posts, create drafts, update metadata, set featured images, all from a Claude conversation.
+A WordPress MCP server plugin creates a secure, structured connection between Claude and your site, letting it read posts, create drafts, update metadata, and set featured images, all from a Claude conversation.
 No copy-pasting.
 No tab-switching.
 Claude reads your site, understands it in context, and edits it while you describe what you want.
 We documented exactly how we set this up, including the 5 plugins that failed before we found what worked: full setup guide here.
-WordPress 7.0 makes this native — no plugin required after April 9.
+WordPress 7.0 moved the AI groundwork into core on May 20, 2026, though the direct connection this site uses still runs through the AIWU plugin.

 Step 2